Causes of unilateral hearing loss

 - Surgery to repair any damage causing the hearing loss

-An audiologist will be able to determine how your hearing is affected and will suggest the right treatment option for you.
+A hearing expert will be able to find out how your hearing is affected and suggest the right treatment option for you.

 Profound unilateral hearing loss